ryanwhowe/websocket-workshop/README.md

 into `lesson-6/router/listener.php`

 Check the `store_message()` function which carries out the HTTP call.
-We no longer want to block the listener when carrying out this call so we replace the whole inside of that message with the following code.
+We no longer want to block the listener when carrying out this call, so we replace the whole inside of that message with the following code.

 ```